bnaucler/gambot/README.md

 * See all players and respective scores in tournament history
 * Tournament history data download
 * Auto-seed after unpausing players
-* Possibility to pause players currently in a game
 * Better looking pause icon
 * 'soft end' to stop seeding
 * Licess API bindings